johnacogan67/tgm_firmware/README.md

 ### Streaming battery voltage

 The device will stream battery voltage data at an interval defined by CONFIG_BATTERY_MEASUREMENT_INTERVAL.
-The default value is set to 300 seconds (5 minutes but this value can be modified based on requirements
+The default value is set to 300 seconds (5 minutes), but this value can be modified based on requirements

 #### Parsing the battery voltage data

 The battery voltage is sent as a int32_t, which means that 4 bytes are sent with every measurement event.
 The value of the battery voltage is reported in mV.

+### Streaming temperature

+The device will stream the temperature of the BLE module at an interval defined by CONFIG_TEMPERATURE_MEASUREMENT_INTERVAL.
+The default value is set to 1 second, but this value can be modified based on requirements.

+### Parsing the temperature

+Each frame consists of 8 bytes.
+The first 4 bytes indicate the frame counter and bytes 5-6 encode the temperature as a signed integer in centidegree Celsius unit (1/100 of a degree), so the value of 2137 is equal to 21.37°C.